 ArcGIS StreetMap Premium

 Organizations that have privacy or security requirements, such as health care organizations, that require an on-premises solution or a need for high-volume geocoding in specific regions or countries can use ArcGIS StreetMap Premium.
 ArcGIS StreetMap Premium can be licensed for ArcGIS Enterprise or for ArcGIS Desktop single or concurrent use.
 See ArcGIS StreetMap Premium overview for more information.

 Organizations that collect and manage their own asset and address data that they need to search can build their own locator.
 There is flexibility in this option to set up geocoding in a way that individuals in an organization can search their data and know they can rely on any of the locators mentioned above if necessary.

-All locators stored locally on disk (including World Geocoder for ArcGIS, StreetMap Premium for ArcGIS, and locators your create) can be added to an ArcGIS Pro project in the same way.
-Right-click the Locators folder in the Catalog pane, and click Add Locator.
-A dialog appears, and you can browse to the location of your locator on disk to add it to the project.
+All locators shared as utility services on your portal will be added to every project you create automatically.
+All locators stored locally on disk (including ArcGIS World Geocoder, ArcGIS StreetMap Premium, and locators your create) can be added to an ArcGIS Pro project in the same ways.
+You can right-click the Locators folder in the Catalog pane, and click Add Locator.
+A dialog box appears, and you can browse to the location of your locator on disk to add it to the project.
+You can also drag and drop locators from a folder connection, server connection, or from the Portal tab of the Catalog pane into your project.
+Additionally, you can right-click a locator in a folder connection, server connection, or the Portal tab of the Catalog pane to add it to your project.
 Once added, it functions in the same way as a service that has been added automatically.